mrkkrp/markkarpov.com/tutorial/megaparsec.md

   -> m (State s, Either (ParseError (Token s) e) a)
 ```

-The `initialState` function takes input stream and returns initial state
+The `initialState` function takes the input stream and returns the initial
-with that input stream and other record fields filled with default values.
+state with that input stream and other record fields filled with their
+default values.

 Other sources of inspiration for using `hspec-megaparsec` are: